sbdchd/squawk/docs/docs/renaming-table.md

 title: renaming-table
 ---

+## problem

-Renaming a table may break existing clients.
+Renaming a table may break existing clients that depend on the old table name.

-## Solutions for renaming tables
+During deployments, you can have multiple versions of your app running at the same time.
+If you rename a table that the old version of your app depends on, you'll

+## solutions

-### Don't rename the table
+### don't rename the table

 This is the simplest solution.
 If you're using an ORM (Object Relational Mapper), you can rename the object in your code, but leave the SQL table name as is.

-### Rename with minor locking via database views
+### rename with minor locking via database views

 We have a table with the name `user_stars` that we want to rename to `user_favorites`.
 Database [views](https://www.postgresql.org/docs/devel/sql-createview.html) allow us to rename a table with temporary locking during the rename.